s-evgheni/AppDirectIntegrationProject/README.md

 #API flows:
 ####Important !
-In order to use API flows for your account you must change consumer key and secret data in the EventService and rebuild the app class EventService {
+1. In order to use API flows for your account you must change consumer key and secret data in the EventService and rebuild the app class EventService {
     private static String CONSUMER_KEY='yourKeyHere'
     private static String CONSUMER_SECRET='yourSecretHere' ...
 }
+2. The app is running an in memory H2 database instance.
+Any reboots to the app will cause a complete data loss.

 ##Create subscription (non-interactive event):
 1. Generate SUBSCRIPTION_ORDER event from AppDirect developer account (Developer > Products > Edit button > Integration section > Edit Integration > Subscribe to your product)
 2. Navigate to http://localhost:8080/test/dbconsole and check new user account created by AppDirect event in the TEST_USER table. (this data will also be available in the Integration > Events section of the developer account)